TNG Hearing Advisors

 - Support and preparation for hearing;

-- Accompaniment during hearings, including conducting respectful and appropriate cross-examination on behalf of the parties, if needed;
+- Accompaniment during pre-hearings and hearings, including conducting respectful and appropriate cross-examination on behalf the advisee, if needed;

-- Support and preparation for requesting appeal, and participation in any appeal proceeding;
+- Support and preparation for requesting an appeal, and participation in any appeal proceeding;

 - Post-appeal remedial advising and/or sanctions-compliance advising, if needed.